rjpcasalino/blog_bt/src/posts/2022-10-30-A-Brief-History-of-Earth-by-Andrew-H-Knoll.md

 Anyway,

-it's to Marsha for everything.
+It's to Marsha for everything.

-and mine is for vrfc.
+and mine is for _vrfc_.

 # Prologue: An Invitation